use-init/init/docs/faq.md

 ### I am having issues with Grunt aborting the task

-It is likely jshint encountered problems in your code.
-Ensure you stick to the [`.jshintrc`](../.jshintrc) configuration and check again if jshint task outputs any warnings or errors.
+It is likely [JSHint](http://www.jshint.com/) encountered problems in your code.
+Ensure you stick to the [`.jshintrc`](../.jshintrc) configuration (or change it as you need it) and check again if the JSHint task outputs any warnings or errors.

+You might also make sure that all dependencies are installed propertly.
+Please [see the Usage section](usage.md) for more information.

-Also if you added new Sass files ensure you added them not only as files but also in main.scss as import with the proper name.
+Also if you added new Sass files ensure you add them not only as files but also in main.scss as import with the proper name.

 ### I am getting a warning about `.jshintrc` config.

-You might forgot to copy the hidden files in your working directory.
-Ensure you have `.jshintrc`, `.htaccess`, `editorconfig`, `.gitattributes`, `.gitignore`, `.travis.yml` in the root of your init-project folder.
+You might have forgotten to copy the hidden files in your working directory.
+Ensure you have `.jshintrc`, `.htaccess`, `editorconfig`, `.gitattributes`, `.gitignore` and `.travis.yml` in the root of your INIT project folder.